straypacket/Openfire/README.md

 This process will compile the binary .jar file into `../work/plugins`

-Now just copy the resulting .jar file into the servers.
 If the plugin works as expected, push your changes to git.

-You should copy the userservice plugin (in our repo it's already called `suJoin`) and all the above commands should work without any problems.
+If you want to create a new plugin, you should copy one of the existing plugins and carefully refactor the names of the classes, packages and URLs.
+After that, all the above commands should work without any problems.

 SUJoin API
 ----------

+To install self-developped plugins, use the webservice upload feature, in `Plugins\Upload Plugin` to upload the generated .jar file.

-To install self-developped plugins, that do not appear in the official plugin list, we need to copy the .jar file from the previous compilation to the `plugins` directory from the root openfire directory:
+Alternatively, **and in a less safe manner**, copy the .jar file from the previous compilation to the `plugins` directory from the root openfire directory:

 	scp -i AWS_KEY.pem work/plugins/suJoin.jar ubuntu@EC2-INSTANCE:openfire/plugins/